panoply/vscode-liquid/readme.md

 ### Shopify Schema

 As of version **v3.2^** this extension supports schema tag intelliSense capabilities.
 The feature drastically improves productivity for developers working with the Shopify Liquid variation.
-Section `{% schema %}` provide users with common JSON features such as completions, validations, hovers and snippets.
+Section `{% schema %}` supports JSON features such as completions, validations, hovers and snippets.
 The contents of schema tags (ie: section settings and blocks) are made available to Liquid `{{ section.settings.* }}` and `{{ block.settings.* }}` objects.

 ```jsonc
 {